Baboo7/jenyai-chat-platform-backend/README.md

 > Required url params:

 >> **id**: string (see config file for length) - id of the room

+## Unit tests

+Run the test with the command `npm test`.
+All tests files are stored in the `test` folder.

 ## Heroku apps